Skip to main content

 Course units

-UAL is committed to ensuring that its students’ knowledge and skills are set within a contemporary personal and professional ethical framework in order they may make positive impact in practice particularly in relation to the UAL Principles of Climate, Racial and Social Justice.
-The UAL Principles help to inform the course’s approach to ethical awareness and application in the curriculum leading to advocacy, mitigation and urgency in developed practice.
+UAL is committed to ensuring that its students’ knowledge and skills are set within a contemporary personal and professional ethical framework so that they may make a positive impact in practice, particularly in relation to UAL’s Principles for Climate, Racial and Social Justice.
+The UAL Principles help inform the course’s approach to ethical awareness and application within the curriculum, leading to advocacy, mitigation and urgency in developed practice.
 Ethical behaviours and values are embedded in course aims and are assessed throughout.
+Aligned with this is our expectation that students will be ready to apply these to their careers and to respond and adapt to societal change and emerging technologies, including AI.

 In common with all courses at the University of the Arts London, this course is credit rated.
 The course is 3 years, levels 4-6.
 Each year requires you to achieve 120 credit points.